Non-human

-Non-human (also spelled nonhuman) is any entity displaying some, but not enough, human characteristics to be considered a human.
+Non-human (also spelled nonhuman) is any entity displaying some, but not enough, human characteristics to be considered human.
 The term has been used in a variety of contexts and may refer to objects that have been developed with human intelligence, such as robots or vehicles.

 Organisms

 Animal rights and personhood

 In the animal rights movement, it is common to distinguish between "human animals" and "non-human animals".
 Participants in the animal rights movement generally recognize that non-human animals have some similar characteristics to those of human persons.
 For example, various non-human animals have been shown to register pain, compassion, memory, and some cognitive function.
 Some animal rights activists argue that the similarities between human and non-human animals justify giving non-human animals rights that human society has afforded to humans, such as the right to self-preservation, and some even wish for all non-human animals or at least those that bear a fully thinking and conscious mind, such as vertebrates and some invertebrates such as cephalopods, to be given a full right of personhood.